fever-ch/rsync-ssh-docker/README.md

 ### Volume mounts

 - `/etc/ssh-rsync`: path used to persist the host SSH (it is auto-generated if not present, i.e. on the first run).
-- `/data`: path used to read or write.
+- `/data`: path used to actual folder that will be _rsynced_ (as a source or a destination).

 ### Example

 On the server side:

-    docker run -d --name rsync-ssh-access
+    docker run -d \
+        --name rsync-ssh-access \
         -v folder-to-be-rsynced:/data:ro \
         -v conf:/etc/ssh-rsync \
         -e SSH_PUB_KEYS="ssh-rsa AAAAB.../MsggyE= root@bkupdaemon" \